openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Faketestqueryparamters.md

 public class Faketestqueryparamters extends extends ApiClient implements [FaketestqueryparamtersPut.PutOperation](../../paths/faketestqueryparamters/FaketestqueryparamtersPut.md#putoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake/test-query-paramters"

 ## Method Summary
 | Modifier and Type | Method and Description |